Offerte aanvragen

 Multimedia functions: Macros can be used to activate multimedia functions, such as playing music, adjusting the volume, or opening specific programs.

 Gaming: In the gaming world, macros are often used to simplify complex key combinations for game commands.
-This allows you, for example, to quickly perform a series of actions in a strategy game or activate a special combo in a fighting game.
+For example, you can quickly perform a series of actions in a strategy game or activate a special combo in a fighting game.

 Don't miss this either